nickg/nvc/nvc.1.md

    for the waveform format.
 The waveform format can be specified with the `--format` option.

+### Make options

+ * `--deps-only`:
+   Generate rules that only contain dependencies without actions.
+These can be useful for inclusion in a hand written makefile.

+ * `--native`:
+   Output actions to generate native code.

 ## LIBRARIES

 Description of library search path, contents, etc.